kaykyr/SPPO/README.md

 ## Acknowledgements

 We thank the authors of [The Alignment Handbook](https://github.com/huggingface/alignment-handbook) for their foundational contributions to the training code.
 We also acknowledge the use of [PairRM](https://github.com/yuchenlin/LLM-Blender) for ranking and [vllm](https://github.com/vllm-project/vllm) for generation.

+## TODO - Quant version
+- [ ] Fix generation (it's working but is duplicating data, we can fix it later)
+- [ ] Traning code (it's almost done, when ready, we can clean the code and implements a easy-to-use script)
+- [ ] Write documentation